Gnkgo/summaries/data-modelling-and-databases/Important.md

 R2 = (B, C, D)
 R3 = (D, E)

 Does one of these relations contains a key of R?
-NO so we add a relation ith a minimal key of R:
+NO so we add a relation with a minimal key of R:

 R4 = (A, B, F)
 ````